-The new payment model is designed to promote collaboration and interdependent work by linking a portion of each practice's potential earnings to measure results for the whole service area (HSA).
+Payment tied to recognition on NCQA 2014 or engagement and subsequent recognition on 2017 standards area (HSA).
 It is also intended to more directly focus efforts on improved health outcomes and reduced growth in health expenditures.
 In theory, the combination of the UCC structure and decision making process, with the interdependent nature of the payment model, will lead to better organization and coordination across provider groups.
 In contrast, a medical home payment linked solely to practice quality is less likely to stimulate better coordination across a service area.
 Although fee for service is still the predominate payment, this PCMH PPPM payment model is an important step towards a more complete capitated payment structure with a performance component that is anticipated for 2017.
 It will help to stimulate the culture and activity that is essential for a high value, community oriented health system.